 In the other hand “theater” has been interpreted as a “category”, selecting all shows that belong to this particular kind of show.

 Also “next weekend” is interpreted as a range of 2 dates (Friday 4/12/2013 and Sunday 4/14/2013), which is the weekend after the weekend after today (4/4/2013 as I am writing this).

-At Inbenta we are devoted to produce a best-class Natural Language Processing technology that allows our customers to:
+At Inbenta we are devoted to producing a best-class NLP technology that allows our customers to:

 - Increase revenue online by increasing conversion ratio and “search-to-cart” efficiency

 - Decrease customer support costs by providing the best self-service application and knowledge base management

 By applying these techniques on e-commerce website search, we have accomplished the following results in the first few weeks.

 - Increase in “search-to-cart” conversion ratio: +2.42%

 - Increase average purchase value: +11%